 For more than 100 years, the environment has been polluted with vehicle emissions.
 I don't claim to be an environmental expert, but the toxins released from gasoline and diesel powered vehicles are not ideal.
 And based on recent news, it turns out that many "clean" diesel vehicles aren't all they were cracked up to be!
 Let's face it, at one point or another we will need to either change our driving habits or support plug-in hybrid and electric technology.

 The U.S. Department of Energy and several other organizations recognize this and provide resources to educate consumers on the advantages of partial and fully electric vehicles.
-But what is it exactly that will persuade consumers to adopt the use of electric vehicles?
+But what is the recipe for persuading consumers to adopt the use of electric vehicles?

 This article highlights a few of the common consumer objections we've found and how these state utilities and/or their solution providers can overcome them by presenting vehicle data in an user-friendly way that makes research and comparison easy.

 Currently, plug-in hybrids (PHEVs) and electric vehicles (EVs) do have higher MSRPs than traditional fuel vehicles.
-But as they become more widely adopted, the prices will start to decrease.
+But as they become more widely adopted and the cost of batteries decrease, their prices will start to decrease as well.
 There are many other variables to consider that make electric vehicles more affordable.

 1. Fuel Cost Savings

 Money spent on gas decreases with higher MPG in plug-ins.
 There are no gas prices associated with fully electric vehicles and most public charging stations are still free.

 Many plug-ins and electric vehicles qualify for a federal tax credit ranging from $2,500 to $7,500 (depending on battery size) to help offset the cost.

 More than 50% of the U.S. states have some sort of incentive(s), some including tax exemptions, a certain percentage of income tax credit, rebates, and exemption from state inspections or public parking meters.